 When I see a Fasting Blood Glucose level of 110 on the lab report, a big red flag goes off and I immediately begin to question you about your symptoms, “Do you crave sweets or feel sleepy after meals?
 Have you noticed any weight gain around your middle?
 How’s your energy level?”
 See, in my mind, I’m thinking, “This patient is probably insulin resistant and heading toward diabetes.
 We need to do something now in order to avoid that and restore their blood sugar mechanism back to normal.”

 Next, I scroll down and see that your BUN (blood urea nitrogen) is a 7, which by conventional standards is fine, but not in my book.
 There are many differentials to consider here, so I keep looking and notice that Total Protein and Globulin are also low by functional standards.
 Now I can put all three of those markers together and strongly consider hypochlorhydria (low hydrochloric acid production and/or secretion) as a possible cause for these shifts.

 At this point, I would question you and possibly find that you suffer from frequent bloating, indigestion and constipation.
 So, I would recommend appropriate supplementation to improve your hydrochloric acid levels which would in-turn improve your overall digestion.

 Putting it All Together

 Examining blood chemistry markers from a Functional Medicine perspective allows the doctor to identify subtle dysfunction in the body that may signal a need for dietary change, nutritional supplementation or even further testing.
-The advantage is clear: we are able to identify what’s going on with patients who have been seen by conventional medical doctors but found no answers to their health issues.
+The advantage is clear: we are able to identify what’s going on with patients who have been seen by conventional medical doctors to rule out pathology, but found no answers to their health issues.
 We are also able to identify potential problems when they are easy to correct rather then once they have become full blown disease states.